-The role of a property manager is far more complicated than most laymen would suspect, particularly due to the fact that you’re forced to wear so many hats.
-From enticing potential residents to fill a vacancy, to managing the affairs of the property itself, it can be an overwhelming slate.
-Because of the constant need to fill in at various demanding roles, property managers commonly make the mistake of being so engrossed in the business aspects (such as marketing and sales) that they wind up neglecting their current residents.
+A property manager’s role is far more complicated than most would suspect, particularly because most property managers wear many hats.
+From enticing prospective residents to move in, to managing maintenance issues around the community, to appeasing existing residents, a property manager’s duties can feel overwhelming.
+Because of the various roles a community manager serves, property managers can become so engrossed in business aspects (like apartment marketing and sales) that they can wind up neglecting current residents.

 Resident Retention Tips For Multifamily Apartments

 It’s easy to get a new resident into a unit and never see them again until they have a service request or their lease is up and it’s time to move out.
 The importance of customer service in property management can often be undervalued, with some property managers making the mistake of treating tenants like they would an automatic bank payment – “set and forget”.
 They’re locked into their lease, they might say, so what’s the difference?